fileformat-slides/FileFormat.Slides-for-.NET/README.md

 ### TextShape Class
 - This class is responsible to manage the text shapes within a slide.
-- It allows add, update, retrieve and removing of a textshape.
+- It allows add, update, retrieve and removing of a text shape.
 - It allows to set text, x and y coordinates, width, height, font size, font color, font family, text alignment of a text shape.

 ### Image Class
 - This class is providing the functions to deal with Image within a slide.
 - It allows add, update, retrieve and removing of an image.

+### StyledList Class
+- This class facilitates the addition of numbered or bulleted lists.
+- It enables easy updates and removals of list items.
+- Users can change the styling of entire lists or individual items.
+- Complete lists can be updated or removed.
+- It allows conversion between numbered and bulleted lists.

+### Table Class
+- Enables users to add tables to PPT/PPTX slides.
+- Supports styling at the table, row, and cell levels.

 ## FileFormat.Slides.Common Namespace
 - This namespace contains all classes, enums or methods for common use.